 As with most gear — especially outdoor adventure gear — there is no one perfect snowboard.
 The best snowboard is the one that’s perfect for you.
 It depends on your budget, skill level, ride style, and preferred terrain.

 Hardcore powder lovers usually appreciate a wider nose and tapered tail to help prevent drag while waist-deep in the white.
 Freeriders want longer, stiffer, directional boards that track better off-trail in the backcountry.
 Novice boarders are often best served with a versatile, all-mountain board that’s easy to control and performs well in just about any snow-covered environment, from powder to hard-pack to ice.
 The list goes on.
-Whatever type of carving, cruising, or freestyling you’re into, here are our picks for the best snowboards to bomb the slopes this winter.
+Whatever type of carving, cruising, or freestyling you’re into, here are our picks for the best snowboards to bomb the slopes.

 Best Overall All-Mountain Snowboard